When is Little Women released in cinemas? Who’s in the cast and what’s it about?

 Who is directing Little Women?

-Lady Bird writer-director Greta Gerwig is helming the adaptation, reuniting her with Ronan and Chalamet.
+Lady Bird writer-director Greta Gerwig is helming the adaptation, reuniting with Ronan and Chalamet.

-Gerwig was listed as one of the most influential people of 2018 by TIME magazine and was nominated for two Oscars for her film Lady Bird.
+Gerwig was listed as one of the most influential people of 2018 by TIME magazine and was nominated for two Oscars for Lady Bird.

 She also co-wrote and starred in Frances Ha and her other acting credits include Damsels in Distress, To Rome with Love, Maggie’s Plan, Jackie and 20th Century Women.